apache/mina-site/source/ftpserver-project/getting_source.md

   git clone https://gitbox.apache.org/repos/asf/mina-ftpserver.git ftpserver

 You will not be able to commit into the project if you are not a committer.

+There are currently two working branches:

+* 1.2.X, the mot recent development branch
+* 1.1.X, a maintainance branche

+All the other branches are dead wood, including the 'master' branch

+Be sure to checkout the **1.2.X** branch if you want to participate in the latest branch.

 # Documentation
 The Website documentation is published via Apache SVN pubsub.
 The website source resides at